opencadc/storage-inventory/storage-inventory-dm/README.md

 |prefix batch iterator  |Y|NS|NS|?|Y|Y?|X|

 For opaque fs: random hierarchical "hex" bucket scheme can give many buckets with few files, so scalability comes from using the directory structure (buckets) to maintain finite memory footprint.
+The hex bucket scheme is implementing a B-tree scheme with directories (more or less).

-For mountable RO filesystem: Artifact.uri structure maps to directories and files so validation (iterator or list) is NS.
+For mountable RO filesystem: Artifact.uri structure maps to directories and files is only as scalable as is implied by the Artifact.uri organisation; validation (iterator or list) is NS for current practices (too flat).

 For mountable RW filesystem (e.g. cavern): in addition to RO issues above, simple operations in the filesystem (mv) can invalidate an arbitrary number of storageID values, make all those artifacts inaccessible, and cause file-validate to do